 Walking for Weight Loss

-Walking burns calories at a moderate pace, helping you to either lose or maintain your weight.
-Walking a mile burns about 100 calories, and you need to burn about 3,500 calories to lose 1 pound.
+In addition to the caloric burn estimates above, you can estimate that walking a mile burns about 100 calories.
 You can increase the intensity and potentially burn more calories either by walking briskly on an incline or running part of the route.

 - U.S. Department of Health and Human Services: Physical Activity Guidelines for Americans